ThiagoAZBR/Flutter_Blog_App/README.md

-# Flutter Blog App
+# Flutter News App

 Project created to make the first challenge of [Uiri-Code](https://github.com/iuricode)

-A blog app that shows news from New York Times API: https://developer.nytimes.com/
+An app that shows news from New York Times API: https://developer.nytimes.com/

 Was used:
  - [Clean Architecture](https://github.com/Flutterando/Clean-Dart)